Chemical Etching vs. Other Manufacturing Methods

 Water Jet Cutting

 A wire electrode emits a spark that cuts through the metal with pinpoint precision.
-Although the process is limited to conductive metals, wire EDM machining is a very effective method for small parts with intricate features.
-However, because the process involves heat, problems such as thermal expansion, tempering, and structural changes can affect precision.
+Although the process is limited to conductive metals, wire EDM machining is an effective method for small parts with intricate features.
+However, because the process involves heat, thermal expansion, tempering, and structural changes can affect precision.
 Micro-burring can also occur.
 Incorrect G-code or machine maintenance also affects accuracy.

 Photo Chemical Etching